strdr4605/tum-web-lab2/README.md

 - Use vanilla CSS and HTML (no frameworks)
 - Have a decent git history (no one commit)
 - The page should be deployed on a free hosting service (example: GitHub Pages, Vercel, Netlify)
-- Project repo should have a README with a short description of the landing page topic landing page, screenshots, and a link to the live demo
+- Project repo should have a README with a short description of the landing page topic, screenshots, and a link to the live demo

 ## Other requirements: